,

 Reading with your child is the most important thing you can do to support their learning at home.

-Please try and read at least 5 times a week and record in their reading record book each time.
+Please try and read at least 5 times a week and record in their reading record book each time (3 reads of the teacher directed books and 2 reads online - ReadingPlus.)
 This is very important.

-Your child's Reading Eggs password is on login information card provided.
+Your child's Reading plus password is on login information card provided.
 If you have any trouble signing in online, please ask one of us.

 Spelling - Spelling will be brought home each Friday for the children to practise their spelling at home as they are being taught during the week.
 The children will bring home a list of key spelling strategies that they can use to support them to learn and remember their spellings.